MissouriMRDT/NavBoard-Software/README.md

-# Sensors-Software
+# Sketches for Razor 9DOF IMU
-Software for Sensorboard
+These need to be flashed through Arduino, not Energia